 If we are talking about costs of a Celebrant to create and officiate your wedding ceremony you have to be aware that there will be ranges.

-It all depends on location, what YOU are looking for, and the level of personalization.
+It all depends on location and what YOU are looking for.

-Everything between $350-$2.000, below and beyond also possible in many different locations.
+Everything between $350-$2.000 from simple to elaborate, below and beyond also possible in many different locations.

 You see, it is difficult to frame the pricing on a Standard base.

 No ceremony is the same, each one is unique, reflecting your values, beliefs and your story that brought you to this moment of marrying the person you love.